ac-custom-shaders-patch/inipp/README.md

 KEY = ${SomeVariable} ; both ways of referring to variable would work
 ```

 **Important:** please prefer using CamelCase for variables (and, shown later in docs, templates).
-CSP, as most other apps, expects values in upper case, so there’ll be less chance of confict.
+CSP, as most other apps, expects values in upper case, so there’ll be much less chance of confict.

 Included files are able to specify default values for variables like so: